 Guides should know better than to tell guests what they might see or what was spotted that morning – there’s too much possibility of disappointment.
 Instead, a good safari guide will keep expectations reasonably low and promise nothing.
 That way, guests are thrilled with what they do find and not downcast when they don’t happen across a pack of wild dogs.

-7. Great Safari Guides Know How to Keep Young Children Interested
+7. Great Safari Guides Know How To Keep Young Children Interested

 African Safari Guide making snack stop near Hippos